 Once you have goals, you’ve got to figure out your own risk tolerance.
+The right robo advisor helps you stay impartial and data-driven.
 Most people tend to believe they are more risk loving than they really are.
 It’s only when financial losses start to mount that people realize they really are much more cautious.

 You can follow my recommended allocation of stocks and bonds by age.
 It’s easy to feel invincible in a bull market.
 Just know that stocks and bonds go in cycles.